cabo/mapkey/draft-bormann-cbor-edn-mapkey.md

 [^Discussion]: Discussion:

-[^Discussion] For use in EDN, the names need to be provided in some CBOR form; in the example above, this is done in text strings; for clarity, it could be done in a different way, e.g., as byte strings or even an `e'...'`-like construct.
+[^Discussion] For use in EDN, the names need to be provided in some form that is a valid CBOR data item.
+In the example above, this is done in text strings; for increased clarity, it could be done in a more eye-catching way, e.g., as single-quoted (byte) strings or even in an `e'...'`-like construct.

 ## Solution
 {:unnumbered}

-In many cases, the constants needed to clean up this example are already available in a CDDL model, or could be easily made available in this way.
+In many cases, the constants needed to handle the numeric map labels in this example are already available in a CDDL model, or could be easily made available in this way.

 For the example used in this section, {{-uccs}} provides CDDL for {{-cwt}}
-and {{-pop}}, and {{-cose}} provides CDDL for its data types.
+and {{-pop}}, and {{-cose}} provides CDDL for its own data types.
 Note that, to remain useful with extension points where new map keys are defined regularly, there needs to be a way to reference IANA registries for the name-to-integer translation; this is a